ACCESSIBILITY TOOL

 12. Investment trusts may borrow money in order to make further investments.
 This is known as "gearing".
 The effect of gearing can enhance returns to shareholders in rising markets but will have the opposite effect on returns in falling markets.

-13. The Ordinary Shares of Aberforth Split Level Income Trust plc are geared by the Zero Dividend Preference Shares of the company and rank for repayment of capital after the Zero Dividend Preference Shares and any creditors of the company.
+13. The Ordinary Shares of Aberforth Geared Value & Income Trust plc are geared by the Zero Dividend Preference Shares of the company and rank for repayment of capital after the Zero Dividend Preference Shares and any creditors of the company.
 A positive net asset value for those Ordinary Shares will be dependent upon the company's assets being sufficient to meet the prior capital entitlements of the holders of the Zero Dividend Preference Shares.
 The Ordinary Shares should therefore be regarded as carrying above average risk.
 The Zero Dividend Preference Shares are not a protected or guaranteed investment.
 In particular, should the company be wound up prior to its planned winding up date, holders of Zero Dividend Preference Shares would only receive their accrued capital entitlement to the date of winding up which would be less than the final anticipated capital entitlement of those shares.

 14. The dealing spread of Aberforth UK Small Companies Fund, which represents the difference between the buying and selling prices, will have an impact on the realisable value of any investment made in this Fund, particularly in the short term.
 To mitigate the impact of capital erosion, investors should regard investments in this Fund as long term.